 Objective: Subdivision layout is reasonably consistent with the purpose of the Specific Area Plan and the Development Framework.
-Acceptable Solut ions Performance Criteria A1 P1 of subdivision, m (a) be require Crown, a co lot proposed in a plan ust: d for public use by the uncil or a State authority; d for the provision of The layout of lots, roads, open space and pedestrian connections must be reasonably consistent with the purpose of the Specific Area Plan and the Development Framework having regard to: (a) the potential for passive solar design through the orientation of lots; (b) the facilitation of high levels of vehicular and pedestrian connectivity in the subdivision ' ' consolidation of a lot with provided each lot is within ne. and to open spaces and adjacent areas; (c) the road design and road hierarchies shown in Figures BRI-S13.14 and 13.15;
+Acceptable Soluti ions Performance Criteria A1 P1 of subdivision, mu lot proposed in a planust: d for public use by the uncil or a State authority; The layout of lots, roads, open space and pedestrian connections must be reasonably consistent with the purpose of the Specific Area Plan and the Development Framework having regard to: · d for the provision of (a) the potential for passive solar design through the orientation of lots;(b) the facilitation of high levels of vehicular and pedestrian connectivity in the subdivision , , consolidation of a lot with provided each lot is within ne. and to open spaces and adjacent areas; (c) the road design and road hierarchies shown in Figures BRI-S13.14 and 13.15;